dannysimfukwe/stable-rails/README.md

 rvmsudo stable start app_name
 ```

-Starts the Rails server on port 3000 and ensures Caddy is running with the proper reverse proxy.
+Starts the Rails server on the app's assigned port and ensures Caddy is running with the proper reverse proxy.
 Rails logs can be viewed in your terminal.

 ### Stop an app